Meet the Scientists of OHSU

 Answering questions, finding treatments for genetic disorders

 Markus Grompe, M.D., is a professor of pediatrics and molecular and medical genetics in the OHSU School of Medicine.
 Using advanced gene transfer and cell therapy techniques, his lab is researching the biological underpinnings of genetic disorders in children to lay the groundwork for better treatments of metabolic liver diseases, Fanconi anemia and others.
-For further information, go to the Grompe Lab website.
+Learn more about Dr. Grompe's work.

 Looking for clues to arrhythmias and Sudden Cardiac Death

 Beth Habecker, Ph.D. is a professor of physiology and pharmacology in the OHSU School of Medicine.
 Her team is working to understand the body’s remodeling of nerves following a heart attack in order to develop better treatments and prevention methods for those with heart disease.
 In this video, learn about her research, her thoughts on science and more.
-For further information, go to the Habecker Lab website.
+Learn more on the lab page.

 Inventor of microbubble magic

 Sanjiv Kaul, M.D., is co-director of the Knight Cardiovascular Institute and professor of medicine in the OHSU School of Medicine.
 His lab developed the microbubble-based myocardial contrast echocardiography (MCE) technique, a new way of using ultrasound technology to create images of the heart in order to provide earlier diagnoses and better treatment of those with heart conditions.
-Learn additional details by viewing his presentation at the OHSU Marquam Hill Lecture series.
-For further information, visit his lab's website.
+Learn more about Dr. Kaul.

 Opening up a new frontier

 Shoukhrat Mitalipov, Ph.D., is director of the OHSU Center for Embryonic Cell and Gene Therapy and professor of biomedical engineering, obstetrics and gynecology, pediatrics, and molecular and medical genetics in the OHSU School of Medicine.
 He’s using breakthrough gene therapy techniques to cure disease.
-For more information about his research, go to http://ohsu.info/LNCf.
+Learn more about Dr. Mitalipov.

 Investigating the biology of sleep for better health

 Steven Shea, Ph.D., is director of the Oregon Institute of Occupational Health Sciences.
 His lab is unearthing the biological basis of circadian rhythms and sleep disorders to better understand their effects on human disease.
-For further information, go to the Shea Lab website.
+Learn more at the lab page.